ZetaXis/Bot2SendPics/README.md

 How to use:

 1) register your bot via https://t.me/BotFather
-2) write Token and Username from BotFather data
+2) write Token and Username from BotFather data in bot.properties
 3) also check LoggingConnections, DefaultPeriod, countThreads
 4) start java server for bot
 5) add your bot to your channels, write something in channels, he is create folder for your sending data in /db/IDYOURCHANNEL